 File Integrity Monitoring at a Glance

-Also known as a change audit, a file integrity monitoring tool monitors files of all types and identifies changes in these files that can potentially put your sensitive data at risk.
+Also known as a change audit, a file integrity monitoring tool monitors files of all types.
+It identifies changes in these files that could put your sensitive data at risk.
 Files monitored include configuration files, executables, registry files, file and directory indexes, permissions, and tables.

 Your FIM of choice should not only detect changes.
 It should also help you control what should be monitored for change and help you rectify issues brought about by any undesirable changes.